List of Disney's Big Hero 6 characters: Baymax

-Baymax (voiced by Scott Adsit) is an inflatable healthcare robot who was created by Tadashi Hamada.
-Baymax's only function has been to help people not just physically, but mentally and emotionally as well.
+Baymax (voiced by Scott Adsit) is an inflatable healthcare robot invented by Tadashi Hamada.
+Baymax's sole function has been to help people not just physically, but mentally and emotionally as well.
 After Tadashi's death, Baymax felt that his purpose was now to help Tadashi's younger brother Hiro.
-Equipped with "10,000 different medical procedures", and various forms of martial arts, but a loose grasp of common thinking, Baymax does all he can to rescue people in more ways than one.
+Equipped with "10,000 different medical procedures" and various forms of martial arts, but a loose grasp of common sense, Baymax does all he can to rescue people in more ways than one.

 Baymax is loosely based on the character of the same name.

 Honey Lemon

 Honey Lemon (voiced by Genesis Rodriguez) is a chemist who enjoys what she does.
 While somewhat maniacal and eccentric, she deeply cares for her friends and does everything she can to bring optimism to the group.
 She does not necessarily think violence is the answer to everything, but she will throw herself into the fight when needed.

 Honey Lemon is loosely based on Aiko Miyazaki.